ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-standard.md

 # What are bitmaps and how are they encoded?
 {: .no_toc }

-FeatureBase encodes certain values as individual bitmaps.
-This involves:
-* saving values to disk as column identifiers
-* using binary values to represent the existence or absence of a relationship between the row `_id` and the column

-This overview uses examples to explain how values are encoded for standard bitmaps.
+FeatureBase uses **equality** encoding to create a Boolean relationship between a value and its unique identifier.
+The results are saved as an array which forms a single bitmap.

 {% include page-toc.md %}